 2:30 – 3:20 p.m., Monday, Wednesday, and Friday

 202 Vukovich Center for Communication Arts

-In May/June 2017, Professors Mark Cosdon and David Miller will lead their sixth EL study tour to Italy.
-Our trip dates are May 14 – June 8.
+In May/June 2018, Professor Mark Cosdon will lead his seventh EL study tour to Italy.
+This is an entirely new EL experience focused exclusively on the south.
+More information and the trip itinerary will be published by mid-August.
 Upon successful completion of the course, students will earn four academic credits.